hpi-schul-cloud/schulcloud-server/apps/server/src/infra/vidis-client/README.md

 `generated` directory. **DO NOT** modify anything in the `generated` folder, because it will be deleted on the next client generation.

-The client generation is done with the npm command `npm run generate-client:tsp-api`.
+The client generation is done with the npm command `npm run generate-client:vidis-api`.
 This will delete the old and create new files.
-We are using the `tsp-api` generator configuration from the `openapitools.json` found in the repository root.
+We are using the `vidis-api` generator configuration from the `openapitools.json` found in the repository root.
 You can add new endpoints by extending the `FILTER` list in the `openapiNormalizer` section with new `operationId` entries.
 New models must be added to the list of `models` in the `globalProperty` section.